 *My favorite memoir: Wild by Cheryl Strayed.
 I simply could not put this book down.
 It’s an adventure and a test of the human spirit, but it’s more than that.

 *My favorite memoir before I read Wild: Drinking in the Rain by Alix Kates Shulman.
 Not much to do with coaching, but a lot to do with how to live on your own.

 *My favorite sports novel: The Art of Fielding by Chad Harbach.
 Sure it’s a novel, but there is some true wisdom regarding coaching in this novel.
 Interesting note, the best coach in the book is a teammate.
 And, in fairness I can’t think of another sports novel that I have read.
 Can you?
 Would love recommendations.

 *On many people’s must read list regardless of your profession or purpose, the great Man’s Search for Meaning by Victor Frankl

 I am an affiliate of Amazon Books (if you buy anything through here I make a little money) and the Player Development Project, which is one of the coaching resources that I highly recommend.

-For those of you interested in writing or starting a blog here is a link to a series of ebooks that you may find valuable.
 Full disclosure I do get a small amount if you buy.
 The money I make through these products helps support the site.